Simplica considers individual privacy paramount, and we take great care in keeping personal data private and secure.

 - work and education history

-- work entitlement information (e.g. citizenship or visa status)
+- work qualification information (e.g. citizenship or visa status)

 - compensation and payroll information